Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 1. Record Sales Through Your POS Daily

-One of the first items you will have to figure out is how to properly record your sales.
-Many find using QuickBooks for restaurants is an effective recording system.
+One of the first things you must figure out is how to record your sales properly.
+Many find QuickBooks for restaurants to be an effective recording system.

 Record Your Sales Entries Per Day

 Record a separate daily sales entry for each day (not monthly or weekly).
-With this method, you are mimicking how the cash and credit card deposits hit the restaurant's bank.
+This method mimics how cash and credit card deposits hit the restaurant's bank.

-You need to analyze how funds are hitting your bank and set up your restaurant bookkeeping system to mirror that activity.
+You need to analyze how funds hit your bank and set up your restaurant bookkeeping system to mirror that activity.

 Generate a Sales Report

-In order to record the daily sales you will need to generate a report that summarizes your sales.
+In order to record daily sales, you will need to generate a report summarizing your sales.

-Most restaurant POS systems will have a daily sales summary built into them.
-If you need to customize the report to get more detailed information you will need to work through the customization with your POS system.
+Most restaurant POS systems have a daily sales summary built into them.
+If you need to customize the report to get more detailed information, you will need to work through the customization with your POS system.

 Create a Daily Sales Journal